WidgetsBurritos/rackspace-homepage/README.md

 ./scripts/setup.sh
 ```

-If drush or virtualbox are missing from your system, you will be prompted to install them:
+If Drush or virtualbox are missing from your system, you will be prompted to install them:

 > Would you like to install Drush? [y|N]